 But talking of crying in the cinema, we’ve all done it right?

 When I was twelve, me and my friend Emily went to see Armageddon.
 We went to another small, local cinema in a neighbouring town which has since closed down.
 The Flix only lasted about ten years I think.

-And the cringe-worthy scene where he appears on screen to ‘Gracie’ saying he’s gonna have to break his promise and not come home is burned into my memory forever, perhaps even the retina of my eye I remember it so clearly.
+Anyway – wow that film made me cry!
+In my little twelve year old mind, Bruce Willis sacrificing himself for the life of Ben Affleck was THE MOST IMPORTANT THING EVER and the cringe-worthy scene where he appears on screen to ‘Gracie’ saying he’s gonna have to break his promise and not come home is burned into my memory forever, perhaps even the retina of my eye I remember it so clearly.

 Anyway, I ended up running out of the screen (probably just as Aerosmith started playing) and into the toilets.
 Legendarily, that was where Emily found me – crying, in the toilet, wailing between sobs “I…love…Bruce….Willis”.
 And you know what?
 I still really, really do.